Student Advising Center

 - Maintain regular contact with the advisor by scheduling and attending appointments and regularly checking email.

 - Demonstrate openness by effectively communicating to the advisor any challenges that affect academic performance and goals.

 - Understand the advising process as a shared responsibility between the academic advisor and advisee.

 - Engage in career discussions with the advisor and share career interests, values, and skills to explore how these align with academic pursuits.

-- Stay informed and up to date on academic requirements, program evaluation, and general education requirements.
+- Stay informed and current on academic requirements, program evaluation, and general education requirements.

-- Recognize the value of a liberal arts education and general education as a foundation to personal and professional growth.
+- Recognize the value of a liberal arts education and general education as a foundation for personal and professional growth.